-Fiore's essays on issues of Italian migrations, space, and identity have appeared in journals (Annali d’Italianistica, Diaspora, Forum Italicum, VIA Voices in Italian Americana, Bollettino d'Italianistica) and edited books (the MLA volume Teaching Italian American Literature, Film, and Popular Culture; The Cultures of Italian Migration: Diverse Trajectories and Discrete Perspectives (Fairleigh Dickinson, 2011); Postcolonial Italy: Challenging National Homogeneity (Palgrave, 2012 - in Italian translation, Le Monnier-Mondadori, 2014).
+Fiore's essays on issues of Italian migrations, space, and identity have appeared in journals (Annali d’Italianistica, Diaspora, Forum Italicum, VIA Voices in Italian Americana, Bollettino d'Italianistica) and edited books such as the MLA volume Teaching Italian American Literature, Film, and Popular Culture (2010); The Cultures of Italian Migration: Diverse Trajectories and Discrete Perspectives (Fairleigh Dickinson, 2011); Postcolonial Italy: Challenging National Homogeneity (Palgrave, 2012 - in Italian translation, Le Monnier-Mondadori, 2014).
 The editor of the 2006 issue of Quaderni del ‘900, devoted to John Fante, she is currently completing her book, entitled Pre-Occupied Spaces: Re-Mapping Italy’s Emigration, Immigration, and (Post-)Colonialism.
 Other forthcoming publications in edited volumes include essays on undocumented-ness in Italy (Fordham UP, 2014) and human trafficking (Palgrave, 2014), as issues discussed in film, music, and literature by and about migrants.

 ACADEMIC PRESENTATIONS (for a full list see CV below)